Table of Contents

 What is a Comprehensive Metabolic Panel (CMP)?

-To understand why a metabolic panel does not test the thyroid, we first need to define what it actually does.
-In a laboratory setting, a Comprehensive Metabolic Panel (often called a CMP or a "Chem 14") is a broad screening tool.
-It is essentially a "status report" on your body’s chemical balance and the health of your major organs, specifically the liver and kidneys.
+To understand why a metabolic panel does not test the thyroid, we must look at what it actually measures.
+A Comprehensive Metabolic Panel (often called a CMP or "Chem 14") is a broad screening tool that provides a "status report" on your body’s chemical balance and major organ health.

 - Glucose: Your blood sugar levels.